sdiehl/wiwinwlh/tutorial.md

 On a module-level this effectively makes Haskell a call-by-value language with some caveats.
-All arguments to functions are now explicitly evaluated and all data in constructors within this module are in head normal form by construction.
+All arguments to functions are now explicitly evaluated and all data in constructors within this module are in weak head normal form by construction.
 However there are some subtle points to this that are better explained in the language guide.